osrf/gazebo_tutorials/haptix_unboxing/tutorial.md

 1. Make sure the stereo glasses are charged and turned on and the emitter is glowing dull green.

-1. Double click on the Gazebo icon.
-You should see the Gazebo window come up, displaying the simulated prosthetic arm and manipulation environment.
+1. Double click on the Gazebo-classic icon.
+You should see the Gazebo-classic window come up, displaying the simulated prosthetic arm and manipulation environment.
 You should also see the stereo emitter change to bright green, indicating that stereo has been turned out.

 1. The screen should appear "blurry", as if there are two images on top of each other.

 1. Put the glasses on.
-The Gazebo window should look 3D.
+The Gazebo-classic window should look 3D.

 1. You can use the keyboard to move the arm and the mouse to change the viewpoint.
 Or, you can use the Spacenav to control the arm and viewpoint position.
 Press the button on the Spacenav to toggle between arm and viewpoint.
 The number keys (1-5) will control pre-defined grasps (see the [teleop tutorial](/tutorials?cat=haptix&tut=haptix_teleop) for more information).